TrueNAS SCALETrueNAS SCALE Nightly Development Documentation

 Logging In as Root

-If logging in as the root user because you only have the root credentials, log into the UI as the root user with the root password.
+If logging in with the root user credentials, enter root as the user and the root password.

 After logging in with the root user credentials, you must immediately create the admin user account and then disable the root user password to comply with FIPS security hardening standards.